rust-lang/book/second-edition/src/appendix-04-macros.md

 [tlborm]: https://danielkeep.github.io/tlborm/book/index.html

-## Procedural Macros for Custom `derive`
+### Procedural Macros for Custom `derive`

 The second form of macros is called *procedural macros* because they’re more like functions (which are a type of procedure).
 Procedural macros accept some Rust code as an input, operate on that code, and produce some Rust code as an output, rather than matching against patterns and replacing the code with other code as declarative macros do.
-Today, the only thing you can define procedural macros for is to allow your traits to be implemented on a type by specifying the trait name in a `derive` annotation.
+At the time of writing, you can only really define procedural macros to allow your traits to be implemented on a type by specifying the trait name in a `derive` annotation.

-Let’s create a crate named `hello_macro` that defines a trait named `HelloMacro` with one associated function named `hello_macro`.
-Rather than making users of our crate implement the `HelloMacro` trait for each of their types, we’d like users to be able to annotate their type with `#[derive(HelloMacro)]` to get a default implementation of the `hello_macro` function associated with their type.
+We're going to create a crate named `hello_macro` that defines a trait named `HelloMacro` with one associated function named `hello_macro`.
+Rather than making users of our crate implement the `HelloMacro` trait for each of their types, we’ll provide a procedural macro so users can annotate their type with `#[derive(HelloMacro)]` to get a default implementation of the `hello_macro` function.
 The default implementation will print `Hello, Macro!
 My name is TypeName!` where `TypeName` is the name of the type on which this trait has been defined.

-In other words, we’re going to write a crate that enables another programmer to write code that looks like Listing A4-1 using our crate:
+In other words, we’re going to write a crate that enables another programmer to write code like Listing AD-2 using our crate:

 <span class="filename">Filename: src/main.rs</span>